NovaSquirrel/HexQuest/README.md

  * `/hquest account username password` - Sets the username and password for your character.
  * `/hquest muck_identifier text` - Change the string that identifies the server as a MUCK, defaults to "#$#mcp version:".
  * `/hquest idle_timeout_string text` - Change the string that identifies that the MUCK disconnected you for being idle, and that you should not auto-reconnect.
+ * `/hquest echo_cmd number command` - Choose specific commands that should echo the command into the window.
+This is helpful for making sure uses of "look" and "lookat" actually go into the logs, so it's much easier to find a description in them.

+## Highlighting

+`/hquest highlight_word number word` will set specific words to highlight with a specific color. `/hquest highlight_color color` will set the 2-digit IRC color code to use, defaulting to 9 (green).
+The "word" can actually be multiple words, and it is not case sensitive.

+`/hquest highlight_level number` will choose how severe the response to those words should be.
+0 does no action, 1 colors only the word, 2 recolors the server tab, 3 flashes HexChat's whole tab.
+You can't select per-word yet, and the default is 1.

+## Zombies

+You can have 5 zombies by default, numbered 0 to 4.
+Use `/hquest zombie_name_NUMBER` to specify the in-world name of the zombie, and `/hquest zombie_action_NUMBER` to specify the special prefix command used to send commands to the zombie.

+Open a query to $Z0, where 0 is replaced by the zombie number, to do actions as that zombie.

 ## Limitations